 It’s important to service and inspect your furnace regularly.
 Do not wait until winter to do a maintenance check and service.
 You’ll need to make sure it ignites properly and functions efficiently.

 Remove the outside access panel to check for spider webs, mud dauber trails, leaves, acorns and any other debris.

 You’ll need to inspect your RV’s propane fittings and fill.
 If you’re parking for extended time period, you may want to get a larger propane tank delivered and schedule regular propane delivery.

 We also recommend disconnecting from the water hookup and using the RV’s water pump.
-You also can place a drop light in the utility space to keep the space’s temperature above freezing.
+You also can place a drop light in the utility space to keep the temperature above freezing.

-Also, as mentioned earlier, open your lower cabinets to expose your water pipes so warmer air can circulate around them.
+Also, as mentioned earlier, open your lower cabinets to expose your water pipes so warm air can circulate around them.

 When winter camping, you’ll want to insure your RV won’t settle or sink into the ground during fluctuating temperatures; especially during Spring thaws.

 - Keep entry door(s) and windows shut; open only when necessary (with exception of using propane space heaters inside).